17 Summer Research Internships for High School Students

 Eligibility: Students who

 are enrolled in a U.S. high school and are at least 16 years old.
-High school graduates who will not turn 18 by June 15, 2024, can apply (for the 2024 cohort)
+High school graduates who will not turn 18 by June 15 can apply.

-The program is focused on Earth and space research.
-Interns assist scientists and researchers with analyzing and visualizing data – essential steps when working on a research project which build foundational knowledge for aerospace engineering.
-All project teams will present their research during the Virtual SEES Science Symposium.
-The program includes a virtual, learning component, along with an on-site experience at the University of Texas, Austin campus.
-You will be expected to present your research at the program's concluding symposium.
+The University of Texas, Austin, and NASA host this internship program.
+It’s highly competitive, with only 6-7 interns selected to participate every year.
+During this program, you will work with NASA experts on Earth and space research.
+You will assist scientists and researchers with analyzing and visualizing data, building foundational knowledge for aerospace engineering.
+All project teams present research during the Virtual SEES Science Symposium.
+The program includes a virtual learning component and an on-site experience at the University of Texas, Austin campus.

 Cost/Stipend: None.